vorakl/vorakl.github.io/src.docs/content/pages/reading.rst

-Reading
+Reading Recommendations
-#######
+#######################

 :slug: reading
-:summary: The most valuable and influential books I read
+:summary: Books that I've read and recommend

+Even before I start reading a new technical book, I analyze it, read through the content, skim it, and even read a few paragraphs on a random page.
+It is usually pretty clear within the first few minutes whether a book is worth your time.
+Reading techniques like SQ3R_ make all this preparation and reading a thoughtful and organized process.
+When I read a book from cover to cover, there is no doubt that I found it to be a really good book and I can definitely recommend it.

+|

-This is a modest list of books I definitely recommend to read.
-The order in each category more or less matters, but categories them-selfs are up to the current interest.
+These books are either technical or nearly technical.
+The order in each category is more or less important, but the categories themselves can be based on current interest.

+|

+Happy reading!

 |